Diversity. Equity. Inclusion. Access.

 Storytellers

 In the fall of 2020, we piloted the Storytellers drama program in collaboration with AHRC New York for individuals with intellectual and developmental disabilities.
-Our first session was held virtually in the fall of 2020 and is continuing now with our 2021 winter/spring session.
+Our first session was held virtually in the fall of 2020 and is continuing now in person.
 The workshops include: socialization and community building through ensemble activities and theater games; an introduction to basic theater terminology, acting, and performance; and creative writing prompts and exercises that lead to character creation, monologue development, and scene work.

 Theater Audiences